jamesellis411/PokemonGachaClicker/README.md

 ## 🧭 Coming Soon

-Exciting new features are in development to take **Pokémon Trading Simulator** to the next level!
+Exciting new features are in development to take **Pokémon Clicker Simulator** to the next level!
 These updates will make the game more visual, interactive, and rewarding for players.

 ### 🏪 Shop & Upgrades